AjeetZestGeek/Tic-Tac-Toe-4x4-Player-Vs-AI-/README.md

 ## Usage

 It is the AI-based Tic Tac Toe Board game.
 You just need to Click/Tap the box and AI plays its turn automatically.
 If you won then it flashes the message "Player won" on top, if AI won then it fashes the message "AI win" and if no one won then it flashes the "Tie" message.
-Hope you must enjoy this AI-based board game.
+Hope you may enjoy this AI-based board game.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.